-Floreana is one of the four islands inhabited by human beings in the Galapagos archipelago.
+Floreana is one of the four islands inhabited (by humans) in the Galapagos archipelago.
 The population is only 150.
-Huddled along the dock, the miniscule Puerto Velasco Ibarra is still one of the smallest and most isolated towns in the world.
+Huddled along the dock, the minuscule Puerto Velasco Ibarra is still one of the smallest and most isolated towns in the world.

-There’s a lot to say about the island’s haunting tales: legends of murder, romance, pirates and paradise gone wrong… Read our blog post on Floreana’s human history for a quick introduction.
-Before embarking on any Galapagos tour, especially one that envisions Floreana, we do suggest you watch the documentary The Galapagos Affair: Satan Came to Eden, or read the book, also called The Galapagos Affair, by John Treherne, based on a true story that unfolded on this very island.
+If your Galapagos tour includes the island of Floreana, we do suggest watching the documentary, The Galapagos Affair: Satan Came to Eden, or reading the book, also called The Galapagos Affair, by John Treherne.
+The book is based on a true story that unfolded on this very island.

-When visiting Floreana, your Galapagos tour will usually anchor at Cormorant’s Point, Post Office Bay and just off Devil’s Crown, one of the best snorkeling spots on the Galapagos, but you can also plan a day trip from Santa Cruz to Puerto Velasco Ibarra, the island’s only town, and discover its idiosyncrasies…
+Your boat will anchor at Cormorant’s Point, Post Office Bay or just off Devil’s Crown, one of the best snorkeling spots on the Galapagos.

 A must-visit site in Floreana is the cave the first colonizers of the island called home.
 You can walk up to it in an area known as Asilo de la Paz (Peace Haven).
-It seems miraculous that the rock formations within this cave could actually resemble a true human being’s living space, with shelves, a small fireplace/kitchen, even beds, made of rock, as if carved on purpose by nature itself.
-You can lie on one and imagine the comforts of the early days!
+It seems remarkable that the rock formations within this cave could actually resemble somebody’s living space, with shelves, a small fireplace/kitchen, even beds, made of rock, as if intentionally carved by nature itself.
+You can lie on one and imagine the comforts of the earlier days!

 Not every Galapagos tour takes you to black beaches.
-This one in particular is one of the most accessible, located just south of Floreana’s main harbor, only an hour and a half from Santa Cruz Island.
-The black sand and deep navy blue water make it seem like another planet.
-It’s the site where most early colonizers disembarked… and today lies just in front of Posada Wittmer, run by the Wittmer family, the first family to make Floreana a permanent home.
-They have a small display of old photos and memorabilia worth checking out.
-You should also pick up a copy of Margaret Wittmer’s Floreana at Baltra airport or souvenir shops in Puerto Ayora.
+This one in particular is one of the most accessible, located just south of Floreana’s main harbor.
+The dark sands and navy blue waters mark the site where most of the early colonizers disembarked.
+Today it sits just in front of the lodge, Posada Wittmer.
+Run by the Wittmer family, they were the first family to make Floreana a permanent home.
+They have a small display of old photos and memorabilia worth exploring.
+You should also pick up a copy of Margaret Wittmer’s Floreana at Baltra airport or in souvenir shops in Puerto Ayora.

 A haunted volcano

 They say the summit of Floreana’s Cerro Pajas brays at night.
-Residents had always been sure it wasn’t merely the wind.
-It seemed much more haunting… (a connection to the underworld?)
-Actually, it was only the nesting colony of Galapagos storm-petrels.
-Scientists had yet to find the endemic species’ nests on the archipelago until they discovered them here.
-Galapagos storm-petrels are among the most common seabirds during Galapagos tours… and yet they are a birdwatcher’s dream.
+Residents always found the sounds more haunting than the mere wind, possibly a connection to the underworld?
+In reality, it was simply the nesting colony of Galapagos storm-petrels.
+Scientists first discovered these endemic species’ nests on Floreana.
+While Galapagos storm-petrels are among the most common seabirds, they are always beautiful to observe.

-Other one-and-only endemics include the critically endangered Floreana or Medium Tree Finch, and the near-extinct Floreana Mockingbird which only inhabits a tiny islet off Floreana.
-Fanatic twitchers the world over make sure to circle this islet on their specialized Galapagos tour to see it (together with the tree-finch and the storm-petrel, among the rarest birds in the world).
+Other endemic species include the critically endangered Floreana, or Medium Tree, Finch, and the near-extinct Floreana Mockingbird which only inhabits a tiny islet off Floreana.
+Fanatic twitchers the world over make sure to circle this islet.
+Together with the tree-finch, the storm-petrel is among the rarest of birds in the world.

-While the natural history of Floreana Island dwarfs the human tales of the 1.5 million year old island; there are stories about pirates, a marooned Irishman, and suspected murder that reveal another side of the Galapagos during a safari holiday.
+While the natural history of Floreana Island dwarfs the human tales of the 1.5 million year old island; there are stories about pirates, a marooned Irishman, and suspected murder that reveal another, rather unexpected side of the Galapagos Islands.

 Pirates started using the island as a hideout as early as the 1500s.
 During the 16th and 17th centuries, Spanish Ships laden with treasure frequented the waters on the western side of South America.
 English pirates held court in the Galapagos, using Floreana as a base.

-Floreana proved to be a suitable hideout, pirates stayed in caves in the highlands next to the island’s only water supply.
-The caves overlooked the sea, and you can find remnants of their former tenants, including chimneys, on Galapagos tours around the island.
+Floreana proved to be a suitable hideout.
+Pirates stayed in caves in the highlands next to the island’s only water supply.
+The caves overlooked the sea, and today, you can find remnants of their former tenants around the island.

 Whalers also used the Galapagos to replenish their provisions on long journeys.
 In 1793, a British whaling ship stopped at Floreana Island and set up a makeshift post office using an empty barrel.
-Ships returning from sea would collect mail left from those starting their two-year journey, and deliver it in person once in the states or Europe.
-Today, this tradition continues with travelers who leave postcards and take missives with them to deliver once their Galapagos experience has ended.
+Ships returning from sea would collect mail left from those starting their two-year journey, and deliver it in person once in the states, or Europe.
+Today, this tradition continues as travelers leave postcards, and take missives with them to deliver once they have returned home.

 In 1805, the first known inhabitant of Floreana was dropped off by a ship that marooned him.
-Patrick Watkins, or ‘Irish Pat,’ made camp at the beach, grew vegetables, traded with whalers, and drank rum for four years before hitching a ride back to the mainland.
+Patrick Watkins, or ‘Irish Pat,’ made a camp on the beach, grew vegetables, traded with whalers, and drank rum for four years before hitching a ride back to the mainland.

-Charles Darwin’s visited to the islands in 1835, and with the publication of ‘The Voyage of the Beagle,’ in 1839 and ‘The Origins of the Species,’ in 1859, the Galapagos were thrust into the international spotlight.
+Charles Darwin visited the islands in 1835, and with the publication of ‘The Voyage of the Beagle’ in 1839 and ‘The Origins of the Species’ in 1859, the Galapagos were thrust into the international spotlight.

 In 1929, another chapter in Floreana’s checkered history unfolded with the arrival of two European couples and a baroness.
 The Wittmers, Friedrich Ritter, Dore Strauch, and Baroness Eloise Wagner de Bosquet set up homesteads and went about tending to their gardens while living through droughts that severely limited the water supply.